 Mark Lanegan is an American alternative musician and singer-songwriter.
 Born and raised in Ellensburg, Washington, Lanegan began his musical career in 1984, forming the grunge band Screaming Trees.
 He now has a career as a solo artist.

-Knocking – there’s a line that sticks in the listener’s mind long after the record stops spinning.
+Near the end of the last song on Mark Lanegan’s outstanding 11th solo album – Somebody’s Knocking – there’s a line that sticks in the listener’s mind long after the record stops spinning.

 “I felt its sound/down to my darkest, deepest root”

 Coming towards the close of the track Two Bells Ringing At Once – a gorgeous hymnal constructed from hazy ambient tones and swelling strings – those words might just sum up the driven artist’s unshakable compulsion to create as well as the music lover’s perpetual necessity to keep on seeking new sounds.
 And Mark Lanegan is very much both of those things.

 From the opening bars of Disbelief Suspension onwards, it’s clear that Somebody’s Knocking is an album made by someone deeply obsessed with how music – with all its primal, spiritual healing power – truly penetrates the soul.
 As a result, there’s joy in the music, as if created from a perfect set of inspirations smashed and grabbed from God’s own record shop.